14er/14er_client/README.md

-# CO14 Database
+# CO14 Client

 CO14 is a full stack app that allows its users to track Colorado 14er’s and their completion progress.

 This repository is home to the CO14 server.
-It includes the API/RESTful routes and queries.
+It includes the HTML/CSS/JavaScript for CO14.

 ## Related Repositories